 Fission Yeast Culture and Sample Preparation

-To begin, wake up fission yeast strains from cryogenic preservation by adding YES solid medium to the yeast plate [1].
+To begin, wake up fission yeast strains from cryogenic preservation by streaking cell matter on YES plates and incubating them at the appropriate temperature [1].
 Use a sterile loop to pick cells from individual colonies [2] and inoculate them into test tubes containing 3 milliliters of YES liquid medium [3].

-MED: Talent adds solid medium to yeast.
+MED: Talent streaks yeast onto solid medium.

 CU: Talent uses a loop to pick colonies.